SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 print('Centimeters = ', centimeters)
 ```

-Let's start the program to make sure that, when we input a value in inches, we receive a correct result in centimeters:
+Let's start the program and make sure that when we input a value in inches, we receive a correct result in centimeters:

 ![](/assets/chapter-2-1-images/02.Inches-to-centimeters-01.png)